-Computer Science Principles SJPII: 2835 FDOE: 0200315 1.0 Credits/year
+Computer Science Principles 1.0 Credits/year Grade level: 11-12

-Prerequisite(s): None Note: Elective
+Prerequisite(s): None

 Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 More than a traditional introduction to programming, it is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing, so all students understand how these concepts are transforming the world we live in.